Yulianav09/Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my parthers of this week that help me with basic topics.
+I would like to thank Cindy Shin for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>